-Last week we helped you determine your child’s sensory profile, or individual differences (“I”).
+Last week we helped you determine your child’s sensory profile, or part of their individual differences (‘I’).
 We need to keep these differences in mind in every step of setting up a DIR/Floortime program for your child and especially in implementing it.

-Recall that neurotypical children acquire these functional emotional developmental capacities from birth through to age 4 or 5, but in children with developmental differences they happen at a much slower rate and usually much later.
+Recall that neurotypical children acquire these functional emotional developmental capacities from birth through to age 4 or 5, but in children with developmental differences they can happen at a much slower rate and/or much later.

 Click here to see the Functional Emotional Developmental Capacities basic chart

 Look at the first functional emotional developmental capacity (FEDC).
-We want to see your child having shared attention with you and being regulated.
+We want to see your child having shared attention and interest with you while being regulated.
 In order to do this, we need to know in what environment the child is most comfortable.